Yuli Gurriel Player Props: Marlins vs. Angels

 Angels Pitching Rankings

-- Angels pitchers combine to allow 53 total home runs at a clip of one per game (to rank 11th in the league).
+- The Angels rank 11th in baseball in home runs allowed (55 total, 1.1 per game).

-- Detmers (0-3) gets the starting nod for the Angels in his ninth start of the season.
-He's put together a 4.87 ERA in 40 2/3 innings pitched, with 53 strikeouts.
+- Ohtani makes the start for the Angels, his seventh of the season.
+He is 5-1 with a 3.05 ERA and 80 strikeouts in 59 2/3 innings pitched.

-- In his most recent appearance on Saturday, the lefty went 5 2/3 innings against the Minnesota Twins, allowing three earned runs while surrendering two hits.
+- In his last time out on Sunday, the righty tossed six innings against the Minnesota Twins, allowing one earned run while surrendering two hits.

-- The 23-year-old has an ERA of 4.87, with 11.7 strikeouts per nine innings, in eight games this season.
-Opponents have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.